-Every salesperson sends hundreds of emails a day.
+Every salesperson (and sales agency) sends hundreds of emails a day.
 But this also means that our potential customers get hundreds of emails every day.
 And the truth is that most of them never get opened.

 Naturally, when we waste our time to reach out to people, we expect a response.
 The question is how to make prospects read and respond to our emails?
 Below we provide some advice that will hopefully save your emails from ending up in the bin.